 How did SJC Utilities make the leap?
 By connecting Cityworks Analytics to Esri’s Insights for ArcGIS.

 Insights for ArcGIS provides a mobile, collaborative platform that empowers engaging analysis and encourages data exploration.
 By pulling in our Cityworks data, we could more easily explore important questions.
-For example, what maintenance and repairs are done at each of our treatment plants?
+For example, what maintenance and repairs are done at each of our treatment plants and facilities?
 What warehouse materials are used the least?
 And where do we need to allocate funding for manhole rehabilitation based on inspections, rehabilitation costs, and at-risk characteristics?

 St. Johns County Utilities held a discover workshop to explore new Cityworks Analytics models designed for Insights for ArcGIS.
 These models, or workbooks, help Cityworks users easily visualize data from their asset management and GIS databases in Insights for ArcGIS—providing a powerful tool for exploring trends and details.